spencerkclark/faceted/README.md

   the figure in inches
 - E: `cbar_short_side_pad` controls the spacing between the edges of the colorbar and the edges of the axes in inches
-- F: `internal_pad` controls the spacing between the non-colorbar axes (for now this is both the vertical and horizontal spacing) in inches
+- F: `internal_pad` controls the spacing between the non-colorbar axes in inches.
+It can either be a number (and specify the horizontal and vertical pad at the same time) or it can be a length-two sequence (and specify both the horizontal and vertical pads, respectively).
 - G: `cbar_pad` controls the spacing (in inches) between the edge of the non-colorbar axes and the colorbar axes.